pmpinu/ActiveDirectoryLab/README.md

 <img src="https://imgur.com/fHigGFZ.png" height="80%" width="80%" alt="NIC configuration"/>
  <br />
 <br />
 In the next step, we're going to rename our PC.
-You can navigate to windows search and type in "rename" to navigate to system settings</i>:  <br/>
+You can navigate to windows search and type in "rename" to navigate to system settings where we can rename our PC.
+I'm going to use "DC" for Domain Controller</i>:  <br/>
 <img src="https://imgur.com/73CvQ9Z.png" height="80%" width="80%" alt="Rename pc"/>
  <br />
 <br />